Michael Cheek: Ebbsfleet United

-In August 2018, Cheek signed for fellow National League side Ebbsfleet United for an undisclosed fee.
-Due to off-field financial issues at the club, Cheek spent only one season with Ebbsfleet.
-He described the situation as "difficult" and said it caused him stress due to the players failing to be paid on time regularly.
+On 2 August 2018, Cheek signed for fellow National League side Ebbsfleet United for an undisclosed fee.
+He started four of the club's first 20 league games under Daryl McMahon, before gaining starts after new manager Garry Hill switched to a front-two formation with him and Danny Kedwell.
+Cheek was named as National League Player of the Month for December after scoring eight goals in 10 games.
+He was named on the National League Team of the Week after scoring a brace in a 4–2 win over Wrexham at Stonebridge Road on 30 March.
+He scored 16 goals in 39 league games during the 2018–19 campaign, ending as the division's sixth-highest scorer.
+Off-field financial issues meant that Ebbsfleet players were paid late, though the club denied accusations of deceiving their players.
+He remained under contract, though he was moved on to help ease the club's financial pressures.
 Upon his departure, Cheek said to the local press "This season has definitely taught me a lot, on and off the field.
 I've met some great players and I've learned that, as a team, we can do more even if off-field issues are a problem.
 It's the best group of players I've played with in all honesty, characters and talent-wise.
 It's just a shame the way it's ended."